andrejbauer/mathematics-and-computation/_posts/2012-10-03-am-i-a-constructive-mathematician.md

   7. The reals as Brouwerian continuum cannot be decomposed into two disjoint inhabited subsets.
   8. The reals are overt.

 We can have some of these properties but not all at once.
 History has chosen for us a combination that is taught today as a dogma.
 Any attempt to deviate from it is met with opposition.
-Thus you probably consider 1, 2, 3, and 4 as true, 5 as something exotic you heard of, 6 as Leibniz&#8217;s biggest mistake, 7 as intuitionistic hallucination (because obviously the reals can be decomposed into the non-negative and negative numbers), and 8 as something you never heard of (but you should have because it is the concept dual to compactness and you have been using it all your life).
+Thus you probably consider 1, 2, 3, and 4 as true, 5 as something exotic you heard of, 6 as Leibniz's biggest mistake, 7 as intuitionistic hallucination (because obviously the reals can be decomposed into the non-negative and negative numbers), and 8 as something you never heard of (but you should have because it is the concept dual to compactness and you have been using it all your life).

-Once we break free from Cantor&#8217;s paradise that Hilbert threw us in we discover unsuspected possibilities:
+Once we break free from Cantor's paradise that Hilbert threw us in we discover unsuspected possibilities:

   1. It may happen that the reals are in 1-1 correspondence with a subset of the natural numbers, while at the same time they form an uncountable set.
   2. It may happen that the reals form a proper class.